incodehq/incode-platform/README.md

 * `targetClass` holds the class of the audited object, eg `com.mycompany.myapp.Customer`
 * `targetStr` stores a serialized form of the `Bookmark`, in other words a provides a mechanism to look up the audited object, eg `CUS:L_1234` to identify customer with id 1234.  ("CUS" corresponds to the `@ObjectType` annotation/facet).
-* `memberIdentifier` is the fully-qualified class and property Id (similar to the way that Javadoc words, eg `com.mycompany.myapp.Customer#firstName`)
+* `memberIdentifier` is the fully-qualified class and property Id, similar to the way that Javadoc words, eg `com.mycompany.myapp.Customer#firstName`
 * `propertyId` is the property identifier, eg `firstName`
 * `preValue` holds a string representation of the property's value prior to it being changed.
 If the object has been created then it holds the value "[NEW]".
 If the string is too long, it will be truncated with ellipses '...'.